AliasgarSabunwala/Library/README.md

-# AR Library Management
+# LibMag: Library Management

-AR is the future so lets Manage future Libraries Through AR (Augmented Reality).
+A Library Management written in C++ and MySQL